HR-Fahim/Comparing-Regression-Algorithms-for-Automobile-Price-Prediction-on-Microsoft-Azure/README.md

 # Comparing Regression Algorithms on Microsoft Azure

-This project offers a comprehensive exploration of the Azure Machine Learning workspace, culminating in the development, training, and evaluation of a robust regression model for predicting **Automobile Prices**.
+This project offers a comprehensive exploration of the Azure Machine Learning workspace, culminating in the development, training, and evaluation of a **Boosted Decision Tree Regression** model for predicting **Automobile Prices**.

 ## Visualizing the Workflow